 - Unintentional weight loss

-- Periodic or constant abdominal pain that gets worse when drinking or eating.
+- Intermittent or constant abdominal pain that gets worse when drinking or eating.

 People who have the symptoms of acute or chronic pancreatitis should consult their doctor or go to the emergency room to receive medical attention.

 Diagnosis of acute and chronic pancreatitis

 Your doctor will do a physical exam and ask you questions about your medical history.
 Your doctor may also request tests to help diagnose the problem, including:

 Computed tomography (CT) scan:

 - The patient lies on a table surrounded by the CT scanner in this X-ray procedure.

 - The table moves in and out of the machine, taking multiple x-rays that a computer processes in three-dimensional body images.